How to decide when you can't decide

 So, the first step is to help the body turn down the stress response.
 Doing so will help you feel calmer and bring the logical, thinking brain back online.

 Simple exercises, sometimes called grounding practices, are used to do this.
+Designed to give you respite, they take your focus away from the triggering issue or challenge.

 TRY: Benson's relaxation technique